nithyagrid11/Trello_Clone_API/README.md

-# Trello Clone Backend API
+# Trello Backend API

 ## Overview

-This project is a Trello Clone Backend API built using FastAPI, SQLAlchemy, and MySQL.
+This project is a Trello Backend API built using FastAPI, SQLAlchemy, and MySQL.
 The application supports user authentication, board management, section management, ticket management, and invitation-based collaboration between users.

 The system allows: